-Cost: FEDVIP is an enrollee-pay-all program.
-By law, there is no Government contribution toward premiums.
+Cost-sharing.
+FEDVIP is an employee-pay-all program.
+By law, there is no Government contribution.

-Premium Conversion: Premiums are paid for FEDVIP coverage on a pre-tax basis (premium conversion) for active Federal civilian and U.S. Postal Service employees.
+Premium Conversion.
+Premiums are paid for FEDVIP coverage on a pre-tax basis (premium conversion) for active employees.
 Unlike the FEHB Program, employees may not opt out of premium conversion for FEDVIP.

-More information can be found on the BENEFEDS website.
+The FEDVIP website can be found at www.opm.gov/insure/dentalvision.